michaelfeil/infinity/docs/docs/deploy.md

 The example is located at [michaelfeil/infinity/tree/main/infra/modal](https://github.com/michaelfeil/infinity/tree/c84b15acc35d02005e6f69080a5ed7b0e23d0019/infra/modal).

-Modal has sponsored compute credits for a GPU-powered endpoint at [infinity.modal.michaelfeil.eu](https://infinity.modal.michaelfeil.eu), which is freely available.
+The GPU and Modal-powered endpoint via this Github Pipeline is free to try out at  [infinity.modal.michaelfeil.eu](https://infinity.modal.michaelfeil.eu), which is available at no cost.

 ## Runpod.io - Serverless
 There is a dedicated guide on how deploy via Runpod Serverless.